rehana7/Vendor_Track/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Environment Setup
+Need to install the latest version of nodejs
+'node --version'
+We can use Node Package Manager (NPM) to install third-party libraries.
+Check npm is installed or not 'npm'
+Installing Angular CLI
+'npm install -g @angular/cli'
+To ensure installation is successful
+'ng version'

 ## Code scaffolding